Last Updated on 10/02/2026

 Freedom of the City

-Applicants who achieve Freedom of the Company must then obtain the Freedom of the City of London before they are eligible to join the Livery; however the Company will sponsor...
+Applicants who achieve Freedom of the Company must then obtain the Freedom of the City of London before they can progress to the Livery.
+The Company will provide support and...

 Livery Apprentices

-The class of Apprentice member of a Livery Company is largely symbolic and allows the junior member, under the guidance of an Apprentice Master, to learn about the heritage and...
+The class of Apprentice member of a Livery Company is largely symbolic and is intended to give a junior member the opportunity to learn about the heritage and history of...

 Livery Freedom Candidate Guidance

-Livery Companies differ greatly in the way in which they acquire members known as Freemen and Liverymen.
-For general information on the City of London Livery Companies, a free brochure...
+Livery Companies vary widely in the way they welcome new members, who become Freemen and later Liverymen.
+A City Livery Guide containing general information on the City of London Livery...

 Modern Livery Companies